As I woke up this morning I checked my Instagram.

 The grays of our mundane life coloured by the bright LEDs in our screen.

 We cannot deny the huge footprint of social media in our life.
 Communication is essential to a human, as essential as the need for food; and technology is the biggest medium for this communication today.

-Sikkim, as tiny as the piece of land we all thrive in, is as beautiful as heaven.
-Like other ‘North-eastern’ states in India it does not often see itself in the mainstream Indian media.
-Except being covered as one of the cleanest state in India.
+Sikkim, the tiny piece of land we all thrive in, is as beautiful as heaven.
+Like other ‘North-eastern’ states in India, it does not often see itself in the mainstream Indian media.
+Except being covered as one of the cleanest states in India.

 How does the media function in this state then?

-It is wonderful to the see the pleasing posts of Sikkimese people.
-Hues of blue and pink, white washed walls, flavoursome food, faultless street style, all seen through the rectangular screen.
+It is wonderful to see the pleasing posts of Sikkimese people.
+Hues of blue and pink, whitewashed walls, flavoursome food, faultless street style, all seen through the rectangular screen.
 A screen that maybe masks some of the details, perhaps rendering us an image incomplete.
 It is so ingrained in us that we tend to refer to people in real life by their Instagram usernames.

 It has become an undeniably important tool to express ourselves, our art and our craft.
 Also, to present ourselves to the world in a light that we want to be seen in.
 A person’s social media tells a lot about them, but not everything.
 We cannot know the whole person through this.
 Is it the lack of a proper platform in the state that we find our own way of expression through social media?
 Or is it simply universal?

 The impact of social media is quite visible among all us.
 In a recent event held by a magazine in Sikkim, people were brought together for a talent playoff known through Instagram.
 There were also people who were felicitated for being popular in the same.
 This event shows both the positive and the negative effect of social media.